davidobrien1985/davidobrien1985.github.io/blog/_posts/2012-12-02-create-a-new-software-update-group-in-configmgr.md

 I’m still learning a lot of Powershell and those embedded properties in WMI were quite a challenge for me.

-In order to create a new Software Update Group one has to use the WMI class SMS_AuthorizationList (clearly!) and this has a lot of properties. (<a href="http://msdn.microsoft.com/en-us/library/hh949278.aspx" onclick="_gaq.push(['_trackEvent', 'outbound-article', 'http://msdn.microsoft.com/en-us/library/hh949278.aspx', 'MSDN: SMS_AuthorizationList']);" target="_blank">MSDN: SMS_AuthorizationList</a>)
+In order to create a new Software Update Group one has to use the WMI class SMS_AuthorizationList (clearly!) and this has a lot of properties. ([MSDN: SMS_AuthorizationList](http://msdn.microsoft.com/en-us/library/hh949278.aspx))

-For example the Software Update Group’s name is a lazy property and if you want to set it you have to do it via another embedded class (<a href="http://msdn.microsoft.com/en-us/library/cc145662.aspx" onclick="_gaq.push(['_trackEvent', 'outbound-article', 'http://msdn.microsoft.com/en-us/library/cc145662.aspx', 'MSDN: SMS_CI_LocalizedProperties']);" target="_blank">MSDN: SMS_CI_LocalizedProperties</a>).
+For example the Software Update Group’s name is a lazy property and if you want to set it you have to do it via another embedded class ([MSDN: SMS_CI_LocalizedProperties](http://msdn.microsoft.com/en-us/library/cc145662.aspx)).

-If you want to know what a lazy property is, have a look at Trevor Sullivan’s blog article about those weirdos: <a href="http://trevorsullivan.net/2010/09/28/powershell-configmgr-wmi-provider-feat-lazy-properties/" onclick="_gaq.push(['_trackEvent', 'outbound-article', 'http://trevorsullivan.net/2010/09/28/powershell-configmgr-wmi-provider-feat-lazy-properties/', 'http://trevorsullivan.net/2010/09/28/powershell-configmgr-wmi-provider-feat-lazy-properties/']);" title="http://trevorsullivan.net/2010/09/28/powershell-configmgr-wmi-provider-feat-lazy-properties/">http://trevorsullivan.net/2010/09/28/powershell-configmgr-wmi-provider-feat-lazy-properties/</a>
+If you want to know what a lazy property is, have a look at Trevor Sullivan’s blog article about those weirdos: [http://trevorsullivan.net/2010/09/28/powershell-configmgr-wmi-provider-feat-lazy-properties/]("http://trevorsullivan.net/2010/09/28/powershell-configmgr-wmi-provider-feat-lazy-properties/" http://trevorsullivan.net/2010/09/28/powershell-configmgr-wmi-provider-feat-lazy-properties/)

 For the stuff we want to do we need the following WMI classes: